 Audit and financial assurance

-Accounting Officers at the applicant colleges will be required to sign an assurance statement on the interim and final summary reports to confirm that SCIF monies have been used for the purposes intended, and that expenditure complies with the terms and conditions of the grant.
+Accounting Officers at the applicant colleges will be required to sign an assurance statement on the 31 March 2018 monitoring report and the final report to confirm that SCIF monies have been used for the purposes intended, and that expenditure complies with the terms and conditions of the grant.

 Colleges will need to retain evidence of expenditure as this may be requested by the ESFA.